Hodge dual computations#

 Inner product on k–froms#

-To establish a common foundation, recall that the inner product of k–vectors is equal to that of k–forms.
+Let us first establish a common foundation.
+Recall that the inner product of k–vectors is equal to that of k–forms.
 For basis vectors and covectors, the inner product is the metric.
 In flat spacetime, this yields the Minkowski metric \(η\):

 \[∂_μ · ∂_ν = dx^μ · dx^ν = η^{μν} = η_{μν}\]